 This support can be provided at your home, at an ECE service, and as your child starts school.

-To find out more and discuss your child’s needs contact the local Ministry of Education, Special Education office in your area, or phone the Special Education Information Line 0800 622 222.
+To find out more and discuss your child’s needs contact the local Ministry of Education, Learning Support office in your area, or phone the Learning Support Information Line 0800 622 222.